-There’s been so much recent press about big premium hikes in health insurance plans.
+There’s been so much recent press about big premium hikes in Covered California 2019 rates.
 And I gotta say, I’m not quite sure why!
 I’ve assisted with 33 renewals so far this year and I haven’t seen anything like what folks are describing in the media.

 Premium Cost vs. Premium Assistance

-There are two factors that play into the cost of your health insurance premium.
+There are two factors that play into the cost of your Covered California 2019 rates.
 The first is the cost – what the insurance company is charging for the plan.
 The second is the premium assistance – the amount that the government is contributing to help you pay for your health insurance.
 (Cost) – (Assistance) = what you actually pay.
 In insurance parlance, this is your “net premium.”

 While premium rates do increase each year, so does government assistance.
 I’ve worked with several individuals whose assistance increased by so much that their “net premium” (the amount they actually pay) went down instead of up.

 Insurance companies aren’t always great about communicating this.
 They’ll send out letters saying things like “Next year’s premium will be $638.”
 Then the recipient, who was paying $1/month last year, understandably freaks out.
 But the letter fails to explain that the $638 is the gross premium and that the net premium is still $1.

 In California, we’re lucky enough to have a bunch of different insurance companies working through the exchange.
 While every insurance company increases its rates each year, some of them increased them by a LOT and others by a little.
 Sticking with your insurance company might create a rate hike, but if you’re willing to consider other companies, there are probably other options that are more affordable.

 You can also switch metal tiers.
 If you didn’t use that Silver or Gold plan much last year, Bronze might be a much more cost-effective option.
 It’s important to evaluate your coverage each year and make sure that last year’s choices still make sense.